 Progress reporting typically involves taking numerous photos, then renaming and sorting through those photos.
 Sometimes a single photo does not convey the entire context of a situation, and other times areas that should have been photographed have been missed.
 Photos are then added into a document one by one with a narrative.
 A digital twin captures all areas for a full and complete account of progress achieved at a specific time.

 The site can be captured at various key points during the construction stage or at arbitrary points where the works are 25%, 50%, 75% and 100% complete.

-Mattertags can be used throughout the digital twin to bring attention to specific elements throughout the project such as areas where there remains outstanding information or where further input of a specialist from the design team is needed.
+Mattertags can be used throughout the digital twin to bring attention to specific elements throughout the project, such as areas where there remains outstanding information or where further input from a specialist from the design team is needed.

-See example below of a room within a digital twin taken at three different progress periods.
+See the example below of a room within a digital twin taken at three different progress periods.

 Some of our clients are not within the vicinity of the construction site, so the digital twin allows the client and design team to walk around the site at their own leisure and in their own time.
 The model can be explored and shared on a Microsoft Teams, Zoom or Google Meet video conference.
 The models can be explored using various devices without having to sign-up for accounts or install specific software.

 A digital twin captured at the right time can be used to record as-built information and to aid the building owner/facilities management company in ensuring the building is adequately maintained to retain warranties.

 For use in O&M manuals, we would recommend scans be taken at these key points during the construction stage: